ABackerNINI/factorio_mod/ab_logisticscenter/README.md

 ## Announcement

-The images of this mod are copied from other mods and some of them have been recreated by [kots01](https://github.com/kots01), including:
+The images of this mod are copied from other mods, including:

 * [BlackMarket](https://mods.factorio.com/mod/BlackMarket#)
 * [BobGreenHouse](https://mods.factorio.com/mod/bobgreenhouse)
 * [Turret Shields](https://mods.factorio.com/mod/Turret-Shields)
 * [Dark Matter Replicators](https://mods.factorio.com/mod/dark-matter-replicators)

+Some of them have been recreated by [kots01](https://github.com/kots01).
 Let me know if this bothers you.

 So if you have proper images, contact me on [Github](https://github.com/ABackerNINI/factorio_mod) or the mod [Discussion Board](https://mods.factorio.com/mod/ab_logisticscenter/discussion).
 I will really appreciate it.